New Year's Resolutions You Can Actually Keep

 Make a Plan

-Financial worries can lead to mental and physical ill-health, so it makes sense to heal this part of your life as well.
-The first step is to make a financial plan and budget that can help ease your worries.
-There are several free or cheap apps that can get you started.
+The first step is to create a financial plan and budget.
+Financial worries can lead to mental and physical ill-health, so it makes sense to prioritize this part of your life.
+Here's a list of free or cheap budgeting apps to get you started.

 Reduce Your Debt

-Once you have a plan, the next step is usually to reduce your debt, so you have more money available to grow your savings.
-Reduce your outgoings so you can pay off debt faster, focus on paying off the most expensive debt first and consider taking out a consolidation loan.
+Once you have a plan, the next step is usually to reduce your debt so you have more money available to grow your savings.
+Reduce unnecessary expenses so you can pay off debt faster.
+Focus on paying off the most expensive debt first and consider taking out a consolidation loan.